-8 Things People Need To Stop Saying To Athletic Women, STAT
+8 Things We Need To Stop Saying To Athletic Women

 For as long as I can remember, I've always had a more athletic body type than the women I saw portrayed in the media.
 I've heard plenty of crap over the years about my physique, some of which I've been able to brush off, some of which has haunted me for years.
 People don't tend to be very kind and accepting of women who have some extra muscle on them, which is why it's important to consider the impact our words have on them.